Riot (video game): Development

 The scenarios in Riot were partly informed through designer Leonard Menchiari's participation in the Italian No TAV protests.
 Riot was part funded through an Indiegogo crowdfunding campaign, raising $36,139 in March 2013.
 Some of the game's budget was for travel and research.
 The game aims to depict scenarios in a neutral manner, allowing the player to explore both sides of the conflict.

 Riot emulates a 2D retro look even though the scene is 3D, which gives more realistic lighting, physics, and visual effects.
 All character movements are physics based.
 This means that rather than following just a path, the crowd movement will be influenced by the physical contact given by the rest of the crowd.
 The art style is inspired by Superbrothers: Sword & Sworcery EP.

 In 2019 Leonard Menchiari released the iOS version for free.

+Reception

+On Metacritic, the Windows version received mixed reviews, and the Switch and PlayStation 4 versions received negative reviews.
+Eurogamer and Rock Paper Shotgun reviewed the early release version.
+Eurogamer felt that its timeliness made it "deeply unnerving" and difficult to enjoy as entertainment.
+Although they praised the art, Rock Paper Shotgun disliked the strategy elements and thought it had too little to say about riots.
+Nintendo Life criticized the released Switch version for not taking advantage of its controls, and they said it lacked any insight into riots.